 Oyster mushrooms do well on used coffee grounds.
 Plus if you use them fresh after making coffee the grounds come pasteurized.
 Complete instructions on using coffee grounds to grow oyster mushrooms from stems can be found in our growing guide.

 Manure and Compost

 Manure and compost mixes are ideal for button, portobello, and crimini mushrooms.
-You can either purchase manure and compost then pastueurize it, purchase it pasteurized, or make your own at home.
+You can either purchase manure and compost then pasteurize it, purchase it pasteurized, or make your own at home.
 Again full instructions on doing this at home can be found in our article about growing mushrooms.

 How To Prepare Bulk Substrate

 - Button/Portobello Substrate – Button mushrooms do well in a 50/50 mixture of compost and manure.
 Buy pasteurized versions of both then mix them.
 Done.
 You can also make your own compost but you’ll still need to purchase manure unless you have farm animals.
-Either way, DIY compost and manure both still need pasteurization.
+Either way, DIY compost, and manure both still need pasteurization.
 If you make compost using high heat methods (e.g. large piles that generate lots of heat) then it will be pasteurized and ready to use.
-The easiest way to do high heat compost is to build a compost bin out of wooden pallets so it’s 4 feet x 4 feet x 4 feet minimim.
+The easiest way to do high heat compost is to build a compost bin out of wooden pallets so it’s 4 feet x 4 feet x 4 feet minimum.
 Then fill it with the proper nitrogen/carbon mix of green materials and brown materials (1:2 ratio of greens to browns).
-Get a compost thermometer and ensure it gets to at least 120 Degrees F for a few days.
+Get a compost thermometer and ensure it gets to at least 120 degrees F for a few days.
 Then you’ve got pasteurized compost (at least in the center of the pile and on top).